machinefi/o3-ws-demo-template/README.md

 ### NFT URI

+> This step is optional, you can use the provided NFTs URIs, but if you want to use your own, please follow the instructions below.

 > You will need to upload one image and one metadata JSON file for the ERC721 Device SBT.
 > For the ERC1155 Rewards - one image along with its corresponding metadata JSON file to represent the Rewards for completed training sessions.